-Although the market certainly holds a lot of potential for investors to make a major profit, the truth is that most beginners think that market is simple to work around and jump into the deep end.
+Although the market goes through both bull and bear cycles, the truth is that most beginners think that market is simple to work around and jump into the deep end.
 However, while it may be simpler, there is still a lot of nuisance worth considering.

 So, to help you on your journey across the ETF market as a beginner, here is a guide on everything that you need to know.
 Not only will you learn about the ETF market and what it is, but you will also find out about the different types of ETFs in the market and how you can start trading.

 - 2 ETFs vs. Mutual funds

 - 4 Types of ETFs

 - 7 Special Considerations

 - 8 How to start investing in ETFs

 - 9 How to Evaluate the Right ETFs